 • Two work placement periods in the same or different years

 Students can thus only carry out two single Erasmus mobilities in total over a 24 months period.
-It is possible to be funded for two consecutive periods of study or work, provided these meet the course requirements, and you can study in one year and do a work placement the next year if your course allows that.
+It is possible to be funded for two consecutive periods of study or work, provided these meet the course requirements, and you can study in one year and do a work placement the next year if your course allows that, but the maximum amount of funding you can receive as an undergradute is for 12 months.
+You can then receive another 12 months as a Masters or Phd student.

 Erasmus students can study or work in any of the countries listed:

-- an EU Member State country – Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland.
+- Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, Iceland, Liechtenstein, Norway, Turkey, former Yugoslav Republic of Macedonia.

 To be eligible you must: